CityUHK-CALAS/cityuhk-calas.github.io/content/authors/Krish_Thyagarajan/_index.md

 ---
 # Display name
-title: Lonz LEE
+title: Krish THYAGARAJAN

 # Full Name (for SEO)
-first_name: Lonz
+first_name: Krish
-last_name: LEE
+last_name: Thyagarajan

 # Is this the primary user of the site?
 superuser: False